Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ### Mihaela -  [open-source] a good example of the Commons

 I'm old enough to have lived those times with Linux and all what you said in that story.
 This is such a good example of the Commons and how to catalyse a community to curate the commons.
 To make it perfect and better than anything else.
-This is, to me, a perfect example of what we can achieve. *- precis of Gary - 1:19:10*
+This is, to me, a perfect example of what we can achieve. *- precis of Mihaela - 1:19:10*

 ### Nori - There are things that have come before that we can learn from.